ayushhh-here/NexQueue/README.md

 | `mail-server` | 5002 | Subscribes to the mail queue, dispatches notification emails |

 **Why Redis as the broker?**
-Redis is an in-memory data store — reads and writes happen in microseconds.
+Redis is an in-memory data store - reads and writes happen in microseconds.
 BullMQ stores all job data in Redis sorted sets and lists, meaning jobs persist even if a worker service crashes and restarts.
 No job is ever lost silently.

 **Why BullMQ over a raw Redis queue?**
 A raw Redis list has no concept of retries, priorities, delayed execution, or dead-letter queues.
 You would need to build all of that from scratch, and do it correctly.
 BullMQ is a library that handles all of it with a clean API, backed by years of production use.

 **Why three microservices instead of one app?**
 Fault isolation.
 If `mail-server` crashes because of a bad email template or a third-party API outage, `order-server` keeps processing orders completely unaffected.
-One service's failure does not cascade into the others.
+One service's failure does not cascade into the others which is just perfect.

 ---